Hip-po/games_master/README.md

 The only tranformation done here is a to_tensor one to make it readable.

 Also, we made a slighty modification to the choices to make our model more efficient, we have added two combined keyboards choice.

-## Training

-For the moment, we are only training the model on the first level.

-## Result